 With nTask, any meeting planner can invite participants from a single platform, then share an agenda and a meeting plan with attendees.
 A built-in feature for meeting minutes allows a meeting host to track decisions and other key takeaways from each meeting.

-nTask makes follow-ups and recurring meetings a piece of cake, too, and this productivity tool allows meeting attendees to keep track of decisions finalized during any gathering so that it’s easy for all participants to review the meeting’s results.
+nTask is a meeting tool that makes follow-ups and recurring syncs a piece of cake, too, and this productivity tool allows meeting attendees to keep track of decisions finalized during any gathering so that it’s easy for all participants to review the meeting’s results.
 This helps minimize any potential communication issues and outline clear next steps.

 Many meeting attendees struggle to make their opinions heard for fear of corporate backlash or judgment from workplace peers.
-Slido is an innovative solution leading to productive meetings by fostering a more comfortable environment for open communication.
+Slido is an innovative meeting tool leading to productive meetings by fostering a more comfortable environment for open communication.

-Slido allows meeting attendees to ask questions or share insight from their computers or smartphones during any event.
+Slido is a meeting tool that allows attendees to ask questions or share insight from their computers or smartphones during any event.
 The meeting leader can also utilize polls to engage their audience and teammates.
 Best of all, users can choose whether or not they’d like their engagement to remain anonymous, opening the door for a more candid and productive discussion.

 Video integration also allows video to be viewed directly within Slido, ensuring that everyone can follow along (no matter where they are) while also staying engaged and active in the discussion.

-Zoom has become one of the most popular video and audio-conferencing tools, for good reason.
+In the world of meeting tools, Zoom reigns supreme.
 With Zoom, you can create a recurring digital meeting room, host up to 100 participants for free, and enjoy collaborative features like screen-sharing, a whiteboard, and the opportunity to call in via phone (or just utilize Zoom’s mobile apps for iPhone and Android devices).

 Zoom provides HD voice and video for free, and private messages and breakout rooms allow for periods of individual collaboration among team members.